 We are currently accepting applications for graduate researchers!

-2020 Outstanding Graduate Student Teaching Award from the ND Kaneb Learning Center and the Graduate School.
+2020 Outstanding Graduate Student Teacher Award from the ND Kaneb Learning Center and the Graduate School.

 Spencer Golze has received an Outstanding Graduate Student Teaching Award from the ND Kaneb Learning Center and the Graduate School.